charlesreid1-docker/pod-charlesreid1/README.md

 $ docker-compose build --no-cache
 ```

+**IMPORTANT:** If you are not setting up the charlesreid1 pod using
-**IMPORTANT:** You should modify the contents of `d-mediawiki/charlesreid1-config/`
+ansible, you must also modify the contents of the following subdirectories
-(which is the repository <https://github.com/charlesreid1-docker/charlesreid1-wiki-config>)
-to make the MediaWiki extensions folder and turn the configuration file templates
-into actual, usable configuration files.
+to render the templates in each submodule into usable configuration files.

+* `d-mediawiki/charlesreid1-config/` - contains MediaWiki extensions and configuration
+  files for MediaWiki.
+See <https://github.com/charlesreid1-docker/charlesreid1-wiki-config>
+  for details.

+    * Build mediawiki extensions dir by running
+      `d-mediawiki/charlesreid1-config/build_extensions_dir.sh`

+    * Render mediawiki config template (`LocalSettings.php`) by running
+      `d-mediawiki/charlesreid1-config/mediawiki/apply_templates.py`

+    * Render apache config template (`charlesreid1.wiki.conf`) by running
+      `d-mediawiki/charlesreid1-config/apache/apply_templates.py`

+* `d-nginx-charlesreid1/conf.d` - contains templates for nginx config files, but are not
+  rendered until the render templates script is run.

+    * Render nginx configuration file templates (`d-nginx-charlesreid1/conf.d/`)
+      by running `d-nginx-charlesreid1/apply_templates.py`
+      (note that this _should_ render templates into `d-nginx-charlesreid1/conf.d/`
+      but may actually render templates into `d-nginx-charlesreid1/conf.d_examples`,
+      in which case you need to copy the configuration files in the `conf.d_examples`
+      directory into the `conf.d` directory)

 ## Running